 In the present analysis we propose a new strategy to search for intermediate to heavy mass sterile neutrinos, when their decays lead to boosted fat jets arising from $W$ boson hadronic decays.
 By looking into the jet substructure characteristics, boosted jets reveal useful information on their origin and topology.
 We leveraged the same to achieve good discrimination between signal and background in the opposite-sign di-lepton+fat jet channel.
 The computed signal significance and LHC limits for different model scenarios are shown to be competitive and at least an order of magnitude better than existing limits.

-We also investigate the lepton flavor conserving modes in the flavour non-diagonal cases, for electron and muon flavors both in normal as well as inverted hierarchy.
-Such models are studied after utilizing extensive constrains coming from neutrino oscillation data, lepton flavour violation constraints and LEP considerations with general parametrization being constrained by non-unitarity.
-For $M_N=175$ GeV, a signal $\mu^{\pm} \mu^{\mp}+$fat jet with a significance of $5$-$\sigma$ in the NH case can potentially be constrained in the near future at the $13$ TeV LHC, with a luminosity of $3000$ fb$^{-1}$.
+We also investigate the lepton flavor conserving modes in the flavor non-diagonal cases, for electron and muon flavors both in normal as well as inverted hierarchy.
+Such models are studied after utilizing extensive constrains coming from neutrino oscillation data, lepton flavor violation constraints and LEP considerations with general parametrization being constrained by non-unitarity.
+For $M_N=175$ GeV, a signal $\mu^{\pm} \mu^{\mp}+$fat jet with a significance more than $5$-$\sigma$ in the NH case can potentially be constrained in the near future at the $13$ TeV LHC, with a luminosity of $3000$ fb$^{-1}$.